jaeksoft/opensearchserver/src/doc/en/documentation/faq/querying/geolocation.md

        }
     ]

-### Make a query
+### Querying

-On our example, we want to find a city located around 10 kilometers of a given position.
+Example: let's find a city located within 10 kilometers of a given point (the "central position").

 The latitudeField and longitudeField are mapped to the fields of the schema.

 The "geo" part contains the central position.

-The "GeoFilter" applies a  geographical filter following the given parameters.
+The "GeoFilter" applies a geographical filter following the provided parameters.

-Just make a geo located search using the [Search(Field) API](https://github.com/jaeksoft/opensearchserver/wiki/Search-field) described on [our API wiki](https://github.com/jaeksoft/opensearchserver/wiki/):
+Just make a geolocated search using the [Search(Field) API](https://github.com/jaeksoft/opensearchserver/wiki/Search-field) described on [our API wiki](https://github.com/jaeksoft/opensearchserver/wiki/):

     {
         "start": 0,